lyubogankov/webscraper-lightningtalk/README.md

 ### Python:
 - research minimum python version
 - what are the requirements (package version wise)?  can I make a requirements.txt?
+- clean up the `scrape.py` script, remove the big multiline string at the bottom

 ### Slides
 - Finish last several